-So far, VPNs and Tor seem to be practically the same thing, except Tor bounces your traffic across multiple servers, while a VPN typically (though not always) bounces it over just a single server.
-While there’s more to it than that, the trust model is a big distinguishing factor.
+So far, VPNs and Tor seem to be practically the same, except Tor bounces your traffic across multiple servers, while a VPN typically (though not always) bounces it over just a single server.
+While there’s more to it, the trust model is a big distinguishing factor.

-There are a few things to bear in mind when using the Tor browser.
-First of all, only your browser traffic will be going through the Tor network.
-Anything you do outside of the Tor browser will continue to use your ISP connection.
+There are a few things to remember when using the Tor browser.
+First, only your browser traffic will go through the Tor network.
+Anything you do outside the Tor browser will continue using your ISP connection.

 It’s also not advisable to download files using the Tor browser, as doing so may compromise your anonymity by making connections outside the Tor network.

 If the VPN provider is served a data request from a legal authority, it would be obliged to comply.
-However, it couldn’t hand over data that it never had in the first place, such as your browsing history.
+However, it couldn’t hand over data that it never had before, such as your browsing history.
 But your payment information, tied to your identity, may well be handed over.

 You’ll be better off using a VPN in the following situations: